Want a successful SaaS business? Then you’re going to need a great customer support department.

-Essentially, effective customer support helps the company to reduce customer churn.
-It doesn’t matter how great the product or service is, if the customer service is poor, the business is bound to fail.
-In a recent study by Slideshare, 67% of consumers list bad customer experience as one of the primary reasons for canceling their subscription.
+Effective customer support means a reduction in customer churn.
+No matter how great the product, if customer service is poor, a business is a destined to fail.
+In a recent study by Slideshare, 67% of consumers list bad customer experience as a primary reason for canceling their subscription.

-- Set up a support strategy in alignment with your SaaS customer’s expectation
+- Set up a support strategy aligned with customer expectations

-- Deploy a unified customer support model across various customer touch-points
+- Deploy unified support strategy across all customer touch-points

-- Implement customer engagement strategies to increase the activation ratio
+- Use customer engagement strategies to increase activation rates

-- Track team's performance against set SLA like minimum response and resolution time.
+- Track performance against SLAs -including minimum response and resolution time

 - Automate routine support processes